ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 ---
-title: "Logs Data Platform - VMware logs forwarding"
+title: "Logs Data Platform - Managed VMware Logs Forwarding"
-excerpt: "Find out how to enable logs forwarding in a managed VMware vSphere on OVHcloud to a Logs Data Platform stream"
+excerpt: "Find out how to enable Logs Forwarding from a managed VMware vSphere on OVHcloud to a Logs Data Platform stream"
-updated: 2024-08-20
+updated: 2024-08-22
 ---

 > [!primary]